 Safari Day Trip

-Today we check out early to go on a Wildlife Safari Tour together with experienced safari guides in safari land cruiser, where we will experience the wildlife in it’s nature.
-Late in the afternoon/early evening, we are transferred to the Kilimanjaro International Airport for those returning home.
+Today we check out early to go on a Wildlife Safari Tour together.
+Experienced safari guides in a safari land cruiser will take us on an adventure to enjoy beautiful African wildlife in its’ natural habitat.
+Late in the afternoon, after our excursion, we will be transferred to the Kilimanjaro International Airport for those returning home.

 *There is an option if you wish to continue exploring Tanzania and fly to Zanzibar Islands, just let Maria know and she will coordinate this together with Josh.